cheehieu/laser-stranger/README.md

 <img alt="wire_measure" src="https://user-images.githubusercontent.com/1174029/144547162-ae63bbd9-e4f6-49f3-b6bf-f464ae1a3ccb.JPG" width="900">

 Careful planning must be done to measure the wires between each LED.
 You must account for the space between the letters, but also leave room for wire stripping and soldering.
 It was helpful to use a measuring tape and a wire stripper/cutter for this task.
-To make it easier to mount the Chrismas lights to the plywood, I decided to split the lights into three separate strands, one for each row of letters.
+To make it easier to mount the Christmas lights to the plywood, I decided to split the lights into three separate strands, one for each row of letters.
 This makes it look cleaner from the front, while the daisy-chain connection is managed in the back behind the frame.
 For this, I used 0.1" male and female header pins to effectively make extension cables.

 <img alt="wire_led_top_" src="https://user-images.githubusercontent.com/1174029/144566073-920d9c65-9f9f-4f60-8878-3ee49b681949.jpg" width="450"><img alt="wire_led_bottom_" src="https://user-images.githubusercontent.com/1174029/144566070-b8e0c170-fb4d-4248-894c-240b3f88cb32.jpg" width="450">
 <img alt="wire_header" src="https://user-images.githubusercontent.com/1174029/144566305-a49f3b41-20ea-4314-8d09-04b4248ed329.jpg" width="450">